-- Commit to participating in all Institute activities as described above and the Institute evaluation process.
+- Committed to their professional growth by participating in all of the Institute activities and the Institute evaluation process.

 Candidates will be evaluated using the following criteria:

-- Demonstrated leadership potential: The applicant must demonstrate his or her leadership qualities and potential as indicated by organizational, community, governmental, and/or volunteer activities.
+- Demonstrated leadership potential: The applicant must demonstrate his or her leadership qualities and potential as indicated by their short answer, written or video narrative, and letter of recommendation.

 - Demonstrated commitment to a career in community arts education: Successful applicants will demonstrate their commitment to community arts education (e.g., education, work, and volunteer experience) and goals for making a deeper contribution in the future.